mwyvr/rid/README.md

 # rid

-Package `rid` provides a performant, k-sortable, goroutine safe unique ID generator suitable for single process applications or situations where inter-process ID generation coordination is not required.
+Package `rid` provides a performant, k-sortable, goroutine safe unique ID generator suitable for situations where inter-process ID generation coordination is not required.

 An ID comprises a: